wellsilver/kfs/README.md

 kfs.h also has a dependency-less implementation of cityhash128 if you need it ``void kfscityhash128(char *in, int size, char out[16])``

+### kfs.py
+tool for working with kfs image files

+python kfs.py -f out.kfs -c -add filename1 -add filename2

+also works as a library

 ### basic driver
 examples kfs.c and kfs.S